-I. Jurisdiction 1 In general
+I. Jurisdiction

-The Swiss judicial or administrative authorities at the last domicile of the deceased have jurisdiction to take the measures necessary to settle the estate and to hear disputes relating thereto.

-Exclusive jurisdiction claimed by a state where immovable property is located is reserved.
+- The Swiss judicial or administrative authorities at the last domicile of the deceased have jurisdiction to take the measures necessary to settle the estate and to hear disputes relating thereto. - Exclusive jurisdiction claimed by a state where immovable property is located is reserved